afpineda/OpenSourceSimWheelESP32/src/Firmware/BatteryTools/BatteryCalibration/README.md

 Since there is no serial connection, in order to check if the sketch is running properly:

-- Wait for three minutes after power on.
+- Wait for three minutes after power on (or reset).
 - Open the bluetooth control panel at the host PC.
 - Ensure the device is **not** paired due to a previous sketch.
 - Click on "Add device".